socioboard/Socioboard-5.0/README.md

 ![](http://i.imgur.com/qPkomhk.png)

-now Everything is ready you can start using it.
+Now Everything is ready you can start project.

 ![](http://i.imgur.com/CRtFmke.png)

+Thank You for reading....
+All the best